|This is an unofficial version.

 (ii) receives a substantial amount of its funding from the Government of Manitoba;

-(f) exempting any public sector body from the requirements of all or any part of this Act;
+(f) exempting any public sector body or class of public sector bodies from the requirements of all or any part of this Act;

 (g) respecting any other matter considered necessary or advisable to carry out the purposes of this Act.